walkrick/g3-assessment-week-9/README.md

 Create a new Tracker project and import the stories in `stories.csv`.
 Don't forget to add the instructors to your Tracker projects!

+## Setup

+Before writing any code, get the tests passing!